Last Updated on November 26, 2023 by Scott Allen

-Proper post-operative care is crucial for successful outcomes, whether you choose gastric bypass or sleeve surgery.
+Whether you choose gastric bypass or sleeve surgery, proper post-operative care is crucial for successful outcomes.
 Following your surgeon’s instructions regarding diet restrictions and physical activity levels will help you heal properly and avoid complications.

 It is also important to attend all follow-up appointments with your surgeon to monitor your progress and address any concerns or issues that may arise during the recovery period.
 These appointments will help you heal correctly and progress toward your weight loss goals.

 Complications of Gastric Sleeve and Bypass Surgery